-In 2010 Air BP teamed up with Brazilian airline TAM (now LATAM) for a test flight.
+In 2010 Air BP teamed up with Brazilian airline TAM (now LATAM) for a test flight using SAF.

-Absolutely.
 SAF can be blended at up to 50% with fossil jet fuel and all quality tests are completed as per a regular jet fuel.
 Once blended, SAF has the same characteristics as fossil jet fuel.
 The blend is then re-certified as Jet A or Jet A-1.
-It can be handled in exactly the same way as a regular jet fuel, so no changes are required in the fuelling infrastructure or for an aircraft wanting to use SAF.
-In 2016 we were the first operator to start commercial supply of SAF through an existing hydrant fuelling system, at Norway’s Oslo airport, under our BP Biojet brand.
+It can be handled in exactly the same way as a regular jet fuel, so no changes are required in the fueling infrastructure or for an aircraft wanting to use SAF.
+In 2016, we were the first operator to commence commercial supply of SAF through an existing hydrant fueling system, at Norway’s Oslo Airport, using BP Biojet.

 At the moment, production of SAF is limited as the higher cost for SAF is preventing wider uptake.
-We are working on helping create more demand in the short-term which will lead to more production and hopefully lower costs in future.
+Air BP is working on helping create more demand in the short-term which will lead to more production and hopefully lower costs in future.

-According to the Air Transport Action Group (ATAG) worldwide flights produced 895 million tonnes of CO2 in 2018.
-There is real commitment from the industry to reduce the impact of aviation on the environment, but governments need to create the right policies to accelerate the growth of SAF.
-Upscaling production requires long-term policy certainty to reduce investment risks, as well as a focus on the research, development and commercialisation of improved production technologies and innovative sustainable feedstocks.
+According to the Air Transport Action Group (ATAG), worldwide flights produced 895 million tons of CO2 in 2018.
+There is real commitment from the industry to reduce the impact of aviation on the environment, but governments also need to create the right policies to accelerate the growth of SAF.
+Increasing production requires long-term policy certainty to reduce investment risks, as well as a focus on the research, development and commercialization of improved production technologies and innovative sustainable feedstocks.

-On an individual level, some airlines are now providing passengers and corporate customers with the option to fund SAF blending directly in order to reduce or fully remove the lifecycle CO2 emissions associated with your ticket, and we think these are really positive initiatives.
+On an individual level, some airlines are now providing passengers and corporate customers with the option to fund SAF blending directly in order to reduce emissions associated with your ticket, and we think these are really positive initiatives.